-The order you should be applying your skincare products in
+Once and for all, this is the order you should apply your skincare products in

 There's a lot more to it than just cleanse, tone, moisturiser.

 The key to a good skincare routine is so much more than the products you choose to apply - the order in which you apply them makes a huge difference too.